soyersoyer/sysex-controls/README.md

 - Arturia MicroLab
 - Arturia MiniBrute 2
 - Arturia MiniBrute 2S
-- Arturia MiniLab
 - Arturia SparkLE
 - Arturia The Laboratory

 It doesn't support the KeyStep / BeatStep Pro sequencer banks, BeatStep Pro presets and the DrumBrute/MiniBrute banks yet.

-It only supports the global controls from KeyLab 49 / 61 / 88 and MiniLab / SparkLE / The Laboratory.
+It only supports the global controls from KeyLab 49 / 61 / 88 and SparkLE / The Laboratory.

 If you think some untested devices work well, please let us know.
 If not, let us know as well.